 Swiss Programme for Research on Global Issues for Development

-The Swiss Programme for Research on Global Issues for Development (r4d programme) is being implemented jointly by the Swiss Agency for Development and Cooperation (SDC) and the Swiss National Science Foundation (SNSF).
+The Swiss Programme for Research on Global Issues for Development (r4d programme) is being implemented jointly by the Swiss Agency for Development and Cooperation (SDC) and the Swiss National Science Foundation (SNSF) from 2012-2023.
 The joint programme supports relevant research for development aimed at solving global problems in poor countries.
-It consists of five thematic modules (Social Conflicts, Employment, Food Security, Ecosystems, Public Health) and a module for research without pre-defined topics.
-Via the link bellow you come to the projects in the different modules.

 SUDAC – swissuniversities Development and Cooperation Network

 The aim of the SUDAC Network is to strengthen collaborations between different types of Swiss academic institutions (Universities, Federal Institutes of Technologies, Universities of Applied Sciences, Schools of Education) active in research/education partnerships with the Global South.
-Together with institutions from the Global South they will create an enabling environment for collaborative educational and research activities.
-The project will focus on a number of thematic areas with reference to the Sustainable Development Goals (Agenda 2030).
-The project developed bottom up and KFPE had a leading role in the small writing team, including representatives of all types of higher education.
-The projects starts in 2017.
+Together with institutions from the Global South they created an enabling environment for collaborative educational and research activities.
+The project focuses on a number of thematic areas with reference to the Sustainable Development Goals (Agenda 2030).
+The project was developed bottom up and KFPE had a leading role in the small writing team, including representatives of all types of higher education.
+The project started in 2017.

 Swiss Network for International Studies